 New York State Injury Community Planning Group (ICPG)

 Albany Medical Center’s Injury Prevention Coordinator participates as a member of the New York State Department of Health Injury Community Planning Group.
-The goal of the ICPG is to decrease the burden of injuries in NYS and enhance statewide injury and violence program infrastructure.
+The goal is to decrease the burden of injuries in the state and enhance statewide injury and violence program infrastructure.
 The ICPG is a work group dedicated to building a stronger infrastructure and a safer New York.

 Falls are the leading cause of fatal and non-fatal injuries for older Americans, resulting in more than 2.5 million injuries treated in emergency departments annually, including over 734,000 hospitalizations and more than 21,700 deaths.

-Falls threaten seniors' safety and independence as well as generate enormous economic and personal costs.
+Falling threaten seniors' safety and independence as well as generate enormous economic and personal costs.
 However, falling is not an inevitable result of aging.
-Through practical lifestyle adjustments, fall prevention programs, and clinical-community partnerships, the number of falls among seniors can be substantially reduced.
+Through practical lifestyle adjustments, falls prevention programs, and clinical-community partnerships, falls among seniors can be substantially reduced.